Lithium, Cobalt, Copper and Gold in North America’s Premier Mining Jurisdiction

 Neptune Drill Results

-Aquarius consists of 90 unpatented placer claims totaling 1,800 acres (729 hectares) located in the Clayton Valley, approximately 3 miles (5 kilometres) southwest of the Silver Peak Mine.
-Nevada Sunrise owns a 100% interest in the property with no applicable royalties.
+Aquarius consists of 90 unpatented placer claims totaling 1,800 acres (729 hectares) located in the Clayton Valley, approximately three miles (five kilometers) southwest of the Silver Peak mine.
+Nevada Sunrise owns a 100 percent interest in the property with no applicable royalties.

 Aquarius was staked in early 2016 following a review of the results of proprietary gravity surveys carried out by a geological team led by Dr. John Oldow of the University of Texas, Dallas, which outlined a strong gravity low indicative of a deep, faulted sub-basin.
-A follow-up time domain electromagnetic survey carried out by Nevada Sunrise in March 2016 detected conductive horizons at depths ranging between 250 and 450 metres.
+A follow-up time-domain electromagnetic survey carried out by Nevada Sunrise in March 2016 detected conductive horizons at depths ranging between 250 and 450 meters.

 Nevada Sunrise has received a permit from the BLM for a drill program of up to 10 boreholes to test for lithium brines at Aquarius.